 The second tool I was looking for was a good photo editing & enhancement software that would let me add paint/watercolor effects etc. to my existing artwork.
 Since I need to deliver most of my designs for printing, The tool needed to be powerful enough to output my art work in the same high resolution that I input it with.
 This feature is extremely rare.

-And then I found Aquarella by JixPix.
-This marvelous little tool comes packed with hundreds of paint effect variations and delivers the final image in the exact same size as the one you start out with, thereby maintaining its high resolution.
+And then I found Topaz Studio.
+This marvelous program comes packed with hundreds of paint effect variations and delivers the final image in the exact same size as the one you start out with, thereby maintaining its resolution.

 Over to you